massimoksi/Shine/README.md

 - Disable automatic screen lock.
 - Pan gesture to adjust screen brightness.
 - Today extension to turn the light on.
-- Change the light color with a long press gesture on the screen.
+- Change the light color with a long press gesture.
+- Switch the light on/off with a double tap on.

 ## Installation